Get Help at the Kindness Center

 If you don’t have documents, still come, we’ll do our best to help.

-We aim to support neighbors in English, Spanish, and French.
+We support our new neighbors in English, Spanish, Arabic, and French.

 Services we provide